clitetailor/react-epic/docs/BreakdownCookbook.md

 ).subscribe(store.dispatch)

 /**
- * This one is a litte bit tricky
+ * This one is a litte bit trickier
  */
 const mapStateToProps = ({ store }) => createState(store, ({ todos }) => ({ todos }))
 ```